"Limitless in Nature -- Limitless by Design"

 To me, Jeet Kune Do is an art, a science, and a philosophy.
 Like the Yin/Yang which is the center of the JKD symbol, it's comprised of both a physical component and a mental component.
 With regard to the physical component, the following is my personal definition of Jeet Kune Do, based upon my over four decades of involvement with it:

-"Jeet Kune Do is a non-restrictive, principle-based training process to cultivate the ability to express the human body in combative form without any limitations or restrictions."
+"Jeet Kune Do is the direct application of self-actualization to unarmed combat.
+It is a non-restrictive, principle-based training process to cultivate the ability to express the human body in combative form without any limitations or restrictions."

-Jeet Kune Do is more of an 'inter-disciplinary' art rather than a 'multi-disciplinary' art.
-It's about cultivating your body as a 'martial instrument' and then expressing your instrument with total freedom and the highest degree of efficiency and effectiveness.
-It is a rational, well thought-out, dynamic process of "TOTAL" martial art training that is designed to develop every facet of the individual's combative arsenal and encompasses all elements of unarmed combat training.
+More an 'inter-disciplinary' art than a 'multi-disciplinary' art, Jeet Kune Do is about cultivating your body as a 'martial instrument' and then expressing your instrument with total freedom and the highest degree of efficiency and effectiveness.
+It's a rational, well thought-out, dynamic process of "TOTAL" martial art training that is designed to develop every facet of the individual's combative arsenal and encompasses all elements of unarmed combat training.

 However, Jeet Kune Do is much more than simply a devastating martial art or a method of fighting.
 It is a tool for personal liberation.
 With regard to the mental component: